 The Meaning of Operation Olive Branch

-Turkey's intervention in Syria is correcting for America's flaws, and laying the groundwork for a sustainable peace.
+Turkey’s intervention in Syria is correcting for America’s flaws and laying the groundwork for a sustainable peace.

 The gloomy portrait of the Middle East today should not obscure that peace is achievable.
 The basic premise for any such peace must be to preserve the territorial integrity of states.
-This means countering all forces that exist only to pursue their dystopias at the expense of others and with the help of outsiders, including the Islamic State and Kurdistan Workers’ Party (PKK) and People’s Protection Units (YPG) terrorists.
+This means countering all forces that exist only to pursue their dystopias at the expense of others and with the help of outsiders, including Daesh (also known as the Islamic State) and Kurdistan Workers’ Party (PKK) and People’s Protection Units (YPG) terrorists.
 Their vision of endless bloodshed must be countered and defeated.

-The Islamic State has largely been militarily defeated, but that’s not only because groups trained and armed by the United States dealt it a final blow.
+Daesh has largely been militarily defeated, but that’s not only because groups trained and armed by the United States dealt it a final blow.
 They were defeated due to the dedicated work of the Iraqi Army and a global coalition operating from Turkey.
-The weaknesses of the Islamic State were most clearly exposed after Turkey became the only NATO army to directly engage — and unsurprisingly crush — it in Jarablus in northern Syria.
-A prospective regrouping of the Islamic State is now being prevented by the dedicated work of a coalition that includes Turkey, which maintains the largest no-entry list of foreign terrorist fighters and runs the world’s biggest civilian anti-Islamic State security operation.
+The weaknesses of Daesh were most clearly exposed after Turkey became the only NATO army to directly engage — and unsurprisingly crush — it in Jarablus in northern Syria.
+A prospective regrouping of Daesh is now being prevented by the dedicated work of a coalition that includes Turkey, which maintains the largest no-entry list of foreign terrorist fighters and runs the world’s biggest civilian anti-Daesh security operation.

-The appeal of the ideology of the Islamic State, al Qaeda, and other affiliates will not easily go away.
-Terrorist acts on our streets were carried out before the Islamic State and would continue independently of its armed operations in the Middle East.
+The appeal of the ideology of Daesh, al Qaeda, and other affiliates will not easily go away.
+Terrorist acts on our streets were carried out before Daesh and would continue independently of its armed operations in the Middle East.
 The fight against terrorism must continue with full vigor but with greater emphasis on timely intelligence gathering, financial measures, and anti-recruitment and radicalization measures.

 A point of discord with the United States is its policy of arming the PKK and YPG to act as foot soldiers, even as they have a history of terrorism.
 This is a legally and morally questionable policy that was prepared by the Obama administration in its waning days and somehow crept into the Trump administration.
 The United States has played into the hands of all its critics and opponents by deciding to form an alliance with terrorists despite its own values and its 66-year-old alliance with one of their primary targets, Turkey.